particle-iot/docs/src/content/guide/tools-and-features/libraries.md

 - **sentence** A one sentence description of the library that will be shown in the library browser.

 - **paragraph** A longer description to be shown in the details page of the library.
+This is always shown after **sentence** so start with the second sentence of the description.

 - **url** The web page that a user wanting more information would visit like a GitHub URL.